LuxCoreRender/WindowsCompile/README.txt

 - PyInstaller (with a "pip install pyinstaller")
 - PySide2 (with a "pip install PySide2")
 - NumPy (with a "pip install numpy==1.15.4")
-NOTE: some pre-generated pyluxcoretools source files are not compatible with
-      PySide2, so you need to have it already installed at build time in order to have pyluxcoretools correctly working.

 You can then package the release archive running the create-standalone.bat script.